globalvillagesoftware/infrastructure/README.md

 # infrastructure
-Contains documentation and libraries that support all other Global Village activities
+Contains documentation and libraries that support all other Global Village activities.